apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 - If the subscription type on a topic changes, a new dispatcher is created and the old one is discarded.
 However, this old dispatcher is not closed.
 This will cause a memory leak.
 If cursor is not durable, the subscription is closed and removed from the topic when all consumers are removed.
 The dispatcher also needs to be closed at this time.
 Otherwise, RateLimiter instances will not be garbage collected, causing a memory leak.

   In pulsar 2.4.2, When the type of a subscription changes and a new dispatcher is created, close the previous one, avoiding memory leaks.

 - Instead of sorting the consumers based on priority level and consumer name then pick a active consumer, which could cause subscription getting into a flaky state, where the "active" consumer joins and leaves, no consumer is actually elected as "active" and consuming the messages.

   In Pulsar 2.4.2, fixed logic to always pick the first consumer in the consumer list without sorting consumers.
 So consumers will be picked as acive consumer based on the order of their subscription.

-- In Pulsar 2.4.1, broker tries to clean up stale failed-producer from the connection however, while cleaning up producer-future, it tries to remove newly created producer-future rather old-failed producer because of that broker still gives below error:
+- Before Pulsar 2.4.2, broker tries to clean up stale failed-producer from the connection however, while cleaning up producer-future, it tries to remove newly created producer-future rather old-failed producer because of that broker still gives below error:
     ```text